vishal767/exposure-ble/README.md

 # Building an App to Notify Users of COVID-19 Exposure

-Convey COVID-19 diagnoses and inform people when they may have been exposed.
+Inform people when they may have been exposed to COVID-19.

 ## Overview

 This code project uses the ExposureNotification framework to build a sample app that lets people know when they have come into contact with someone who meets a set of criteria for a case of COVID-19.
-When using the project as a reference for designing a notification app, you can define and modify the criteria for a case of COVID-19, including the results of a clinical test or details of symptoms a person may self-report.
+When using the project as a reference for designing a notification app, you can define the criteria for how the framework determines whether the risk is high enough to report to the user.

-After the user authorizes exposure notifications, their device broadcasts random identifiers and detects similar broadcasts from other participating devices.
-Each device encrypts its transmitted data with locally generated keys and locally stores data received from other detected devices.

-When a user receives a positive diagnosis, they can share *diagnosis keys* that contain no personally identifiable information.
-The app sends the keys to a central server, and periodically downloads diagnosis keys from the server to search the device’s private interaction data for matching interactions, notifying the user of any interactions that exceed a calculated risk threshold.

 The sample app includes code to simulate server responses.
 When building an exposure notification app based on this project, create a server environment to provide diagnosis keys and exposure criteria, and add code to your app to communicate with this server.
 If the app you build operates in a country that authenticates medical tests for COVID-19, you may need to include additional network code to communicate with those authentication services.